-Sessional Teachers: Lecturers, Tutors, Demonstrators & Student Workplace Supervisors
+Casual Academics: Lecturers, Tutors, Demonstrators, Student Workplace Supervisors & Doctoral Students

 Welcome to teaching at the University of Sydney.

-The roles typically filled by sessional teachers include: tutors, lab demonstrators, clinical placement supervisors, other workplace placement supervisors, lecturers, etc.
+The roles typically filled by casual academics include: tutors, lab demonstrators, clinical placement supervisors, other workplace placement supervisors, lecturers, etc.

 You can find information about induction to the University and your local department here.
-As a sessional teacher your supervisor is most likely to be the unit of study coordinator for the subject you are teaching in.
+As a casual academic your supervisor is most likely to be the unit of study coordinator for the subject you are teaching in.
 In other cases it may be a degree coordinator, or a workplace placement coordinator.